truclamho/project-3/README.md

 have the animation correspond to the typopgrahy.
 I know the project required a responsive design; however, I found it was best to keep the layout landscape to display the train, plus, I will be honest, I found it more difficult to resize compared to doing it for a regular website (last project).
+I still did a mini mobile response.
 There are quiet a few interactive aspects to the site such as with many of the signs and with the background.